Equivariant ordinary homology and cohomology: Parametrized homology and cohomology theories

-We begin by defining carefully what we mean by ``$RO(G)$-graded'' parametrized homology and cohomology theories.
-We concentrate on reduced theories on ex-$G$-spaces and theories on spectra.
+The cellular theories we shall define in the following chapter can be thought of as consisting of a series of related ``$RO(G)$-graded parametrized homology and cohomology theories.''
+We define exactly what we mean by that, concentrating on reduced theories.

 In \cite{Dold:parahomology} Dold gave axioms for nonequivariant homology and cohomology theories defined on spaces parametrized by $B$.
-Several authors, including Wirthm\"uller \cite{Wi:duality}, have given axioms for $RO(G)$-graded theories defined on $G$-spaces; we follow those given more recently by May in \cite[XIII.1]{May:alaska}.
-We combine the two approaches to give axioms for equivariant theories defined on parametrized spaces.
+Several authors, including Wirthm\"uller \cite{Wi:duality}, have given axioms for $RO(G)$-graded theories defined on $G$-spaces; we follow those given by May in \cite[XIII.1]{May:alaska}.
+We combine the two approaches to give axioms for equivariant theories defined on parametrized spaces; this treatment is essentially the same as that of May and Sigurdsson \cite[\S21.1]{MaySig:parametrized}.

 Let $\RO(G)$ be the category of finite-dimensional linear representations of $G$ and $G$-linear isometric isomorphisms between them.
 Say that two maps $V\to W$ are homotopic if the associated $G$-maps $S^V\to S^W$ are stably homotopic.
 Let $h\RO(G)$ denote the resulting homotopy category.
 (Comparing with \cite{May:alaska}, we are assuming that we are using a complete $G$-universe $\U$.
 Variants for smaller universes are possible, but we are interested in duality, which at present requires a complete universe.)